pods13/assetsfirst/README.md

 - [ ] Show formatted price in sectoral distribution widget
 - [ ] Show percentage in sectoral distribution widget
 - [ ] Allow a user to change their portfolio currency
-- [ ] Add includeForecastedDividends option as edit option of Dividend income card
 - [ ] On Contribution card show total contribution vs previous year contributions
 - [ ] Ability to select specific timelapse(year) and render all cards with info only about it
 - [ ] Balance card - keep precalculated portfolio value in db in order to show more points on a plot